Paul-J-Company/Systems-Design/Systems-Design.md

 and initiate the next actions in a workflow spurred by an incident or other IT event.<br>
 Reinforcement Learning AI can outperform humans in any game<br>
 such as Go, Chess, and any Compter Games like Atari Breakout, and Doda2.<br>
-The potential of AI is enormous and I believe it will be used in every<br>
-aspect of every industry to some extent.<br>
+The potential of AI is enormous and I believe it will be used in every aspect of every industry.<br>
-Platform Engineering is a perfect match for current AI technologies<br>
+Platform Engineering is a perfect match for current AI technologies because AI excels<br>
-because AI excels in learning from large amounts of data.<br>
+in learning from large amounts of data and Platforms generate large amounts of data.<br>
-AI technologies, especially LLMs excel in Platform Engineering tasks, like:<br>
-  1) Writing code in Bash, Python, YAML, and JSON.<br>
-  2) Learning from Platform Engineering Data:<br>
-     Telemetry data, Logs, , Business and Customer data;<br>
-     Configuration files, Network Topology data, etc.<br>

-### HOWTO: Use AI/ML/DL to Improve the Speed, Accuracy and Clarity of your Platform
+### HOWTO: Use AI to Improve the Speed, Accuracy and Clarity of your Platform
-See: AI-ML-DL-in-Platform-Engineering<br>
-1) Use LLMs to Write Boilerplate Code: This accelerates the code writing experience.<br>
+1) Use LLMs to Write Boilerplate Code:<br>
+   This accelerates the code writing experience.<br>
-   AI Coding Assistants to write code in Bash, Python, YAML, JSON, etc.<br>
+   Use AI Coding Assistants to write code in Bash, Python, Go, YAML, JSON, etc.<br>
-2) Use LLMs to Learn from Telemetry Data: Log data, Monitoring data, Analytics data, Trace data, Network Topology data, etc.<br>
+3) Use LLMs to Learn from Telemetry Data:<br>
+   Log data, Monitoring data, Analytics data, Trace data, Network Topology data, etc.<br>
    This helps predict future possible outages, find errors, and accelerates incidence response and root cause analysis.<br>
-3) Use LLMs to Learn from Business Data: This helps minimize CapEx and Opex.<br>
+4) Use LLMs to Learn from Business Data:<br>
+   This helps minimize CapEx and Opex.<br>
-4) Use LLMs to Learn from Customer Data: This helps your customers become more product and leads to a higher level of customer satisfaction.<br>
+5) Use LLMs to Learn from Customer Data:<br>
+   This helps your customers become more product and leads to a higher level of customer satisfaction.<br>

-### My AI/ML/DL/RL Platform Engineering Objectives
+### My AI Platform Engineering Objectives
-1) Learn how to build, train and fine tune LLMs on Platform Engineering data<br>
+1) Learn how to build, train and finetune LLMs on Platform Engineering data<br>
    to assisit and hopefully outperform humans in tasks such<br>
    as incidence response, root cause analysis, and Market predictions.<br>
    I'm using LangChain to develop my LLMs.<br>
-3) Continue learning AI Coding Assistants to write code in Bash, Python, YAML, JSON, etc.<br>
+2) Continue learning AI Coding Assistants to write code in Bash, Python, Go, YAML, JSON, etc.<br>
    Here's a short list of AI Coding Assistants I'm currently using everyday<br>
    to generate boilerplate code, which I review, correct and test; and also<br>
    to generate Documentation, Code Comments, Github pull requests, Static analysis, generate SQL, etc.<br>